Mikerniker/100_Days_of_Python/Day99/README.md

 One of the main challenges was trying to solve the problems independently, especially since some data science concepts are still not fully intuitive to me.
 At times, I wasn’t 100% confident in my answers.
 Another difficulty was translating theoretical concepts into actual code, particularly when deciding which approach or visualization best answered the question being asked.

+**Learnings**
+This project served as a strong refresher of core data analysis concepts.
+I revisited several lessons and rewatched parts of Angela Yu’s course to reinforce my understanding.
+Using Streamlit also helped me think more about how analysis is presented to an end user.

+**Future Improvements**

+- Improve confidence in data interpretation and validation of results
+- Add more explanatory text in the app to clearly communicate insights
+- Explore additional visualizations or interactivity in Streamlit
+- Refactor parts of the code for better readability and structure

 ## Notes/Concepts/Review: